-Extraordinary assumptions are assignment-specific assumptions as of the effective date regarding uncertain information used in an analysis which, if found to be false, could alter the appraiser's opinions or conclusions.
+Extraordinary assumptions are assignment-specific assumptions as of the effective date regarding uncertain information used in an analysis that could alter the appraiser's opinions or conclusions if found to be false.

-Uncertain information might include physical, legal, or economic characteristics of the subject property; conditions external to the property, such as market conditions or trends; or the integrity of data used in an analysis.
+Uncertain information might include physical, legal, or economic characteristics of the subject property or conditions external to the property, such as market conditions, trends, or the integrity of data used in an analysis.